 The implementation process is full of challenges that the project in charge must observe.
+It is very important to be focused on workday implementation issues.
 These errors can cripple the entire system and lead to project delays and increased costs.
 If you are in charge of Workday implementation, here are some common mistakes to watch out for.

 1. Lack of Proper Communication